katholiek-onderwijs-vlaanderen/sri4node/README.md

 ### afterread

 Hook for post-processing a GET operation (both regular and list resources).
-It applies to both regular resources, and list resources (with at least `expand=href`).
+It applies to both regular resources, and list resources (with at least `expand=results`).
 The function receives these parameters :

 - `database` is a database object, allowing you to execute extra SQL statements.